jueyang/know-your-tools/1-use-git.md

 ### Remote

-Create a repo in GitHub
+Create a repo in GitHub*

 ![](http://cl.ly/1a0S1t3m1e46/Screen%20Shot%202016-02-03%20at%203.25.56%20PM.png)

 Let's take a look.

+If you want to do the same in command line:

+`curl -u USER https://api.github.com/user/repos -d '{ "name": "NEW-REPO-NAME" }'`

 ### Local